duckdb/duckdb-web/docs/extensions/httpfs.md

 supports reading/writing/globbing files.

 Some clients come prebundled with this extension, in which case it's not necessary to first install or even load the extension.
-Depending on the client you use, you might have to `INSTALL httpfs` on first use, and use `LOAD httpfs` at the start of every session.
+Depending on the client you use, no action may be required, or you might have to `INSTALL httpfs` on first use and use `LOAD httpfs` at the start of every session.

 # HTTP(S)